Carina-P/ms3-best-books/test/TESTS.md

             - Press "Submit"-button"
     - Expected outcome:
         - The new category is added to list of category groups in "Category groups"-page
-        - In homepage the new category is shown if "Best books in category" is choosen in navigation bar.
+        - In homepage, the new category is shown if "Best books in category" is chosen in navigation bar.
         - Check in database that Horor is present in collection category_groups

-- Testing use case **US_0017**, As a "administration" user I want to edit and remove categories:
+- Testing use case **US_0017**.
+As an "administration" user I want to edit and remove categories:
 **Notice**: The administrative authority is not implemented yet.
 Any user can edit category groups.
     **TC_019** Edit category